-The Energy Scholars Program at the University of Houston provides undergraduate students the opportunity to work on an energy-related research project under the direction of a UH faculty mentor.
-Participants will receive a $5,000 scholarship to work on their project in the summer and fall.
-In the summer, students will work full-time with a faculty mentor and participate in the SURF lecture series offered by OURMA.
-In the fall, students will continue their project work part-time with an expectation of 6-7 hours per week.
+The Energy Scholars Program at the University of Houston provides undergraduate students the opportunity to work on a year-long, energy-related research project under the direction of a UH faculty mentor.
+Participants will receive a $6,000 scholarship to work on their project in the spring, summer, and fall.
+In the spring, students will begin their faculty-mentored project part-time with an expectation of 6-7 hours per week.
+During the summer, students will transition to a full-time research experience and participate in the SURF lecture series offered by OURMA.
+In the fall semester, research hours will return to part-time with an expectation of 6-7 hours per week.
 Faculty mentors will receive a $1,000 stipend for their participation.
 The program is open to students of all disciplines who are interested in working on a research project related to energy.

-Participants in the UH Energy Scholars Program will contribute unique research that supports the Energy Transition Institute, which is focused on three core areas: hydrogen, carbon management and circular plastics that are critical to the global energy sector's shift toward decarbonization.
+Participants in the Energy Scholars Program will contribute unique research that supports the Energy Transition Institute, which is focused on three core areas: hydrogen, carbon management and circular plastics, or investigate other energy-related topics within the scope of their discipline.

 How to Apply